 — — — —

-I leave early, before sunrise, in order to cover the early kilometres on known roads in the dark and avoid riding too many of the narrow lanes I don’t know across the Cotswolds in the dark.
+I leave early, before sunrise, in order to cover the early kilometres on known roads in the dark and avoid riding too many of the narrow lanes I don’t know across the Cotswolds later in the day in the dark.
 It’s going to be an all day ride and because it’s only February daylight hours are still relatively short.
 Having said that the forecast is ridiculous for the time of year, sunny all day and high temps.
 In long sleeves and legs and gilet I suspect I’m over dressed but at dawn there is still the sharpness of winter in the air.
 [I have totally lucked out, when this was all planned – and I’m using the word planned in a very loose sense – I was well aware it could be snowing.
-Train timetables had been checked just in case.]
+Train timetables have been checked just in case.]

 I’ve decided to use the suburban roads along the coast as far as Littlehampton before cutting inland to Chichester.
 Usually I’d avoid this whole area, mostly because of traffic, partly because it’s suburban and dull.
 Why ride through housing estates when the South Downs are just a few miles north?
 However it’s also flat as a pancake and being early the roads will be empty.
 Factor in the tailwind that is forecast it will also be quick.
 Any time made up now will help when the inevitably steep bits of the Cotswolds hit my tiring legs later.
 Sunrise happens as I pass Ferring Beach, the low tide far out across the mud and shingle.
 Before I know it I’m in the flatlands between the coast and Chichester.
 Around 8am I stop for a coffee and bacon sarnie at a caff in Barnham.